danbev/learning-iot/notes/bluetooth.md

 devices use advertisements and scanning states to relay messages to each other.

 #### Layers:
-From bottom to to layers.
+From bottom to top layers.

 ##### Bluetooth Low Energy Layer
 Same as BLE and needs a BLE stack.
-Mesh used advertisments and scanning states and the connected state when Proxy Nodes are used.
+Mesh uses advertisments and scanning states and the connected state when Proxy Nodes are used.

 ##### Bearer Layer
 Defines how different PDUs are handled.
 There is an Advertsing Bearer which handles adv and scanning states.
 There is also a GATT Bearer

 ##### Lower Transport Layer
 This layer takes care of re-assembling packets from the bearer layer, and also